Ishaanrana15/health_insurance_charges_prediction/README.md

-# 🏥 Health Insurance Charges Analysis & Prediction
+# 🏥 Insurance Charges Analysis & Prediction

 This project explores and analyzes health insurance data to understand the factors influencing **medical insurance charges**.
 It includes detailed **data analysis, visualization, and statistical testing** using Python.